 Then comes the most important thing, skates.
-You need to wear skates which are very comfortable and fits really well.
+You need to wear skates which are very comfortable and fit really well.
 To keep your feet warm use socks.
-But you can’t use the cotton socks due to less moisture wicking ability.
+But you can’t use the cotton socks due to less moisture-wicking ability.
 You better use microfiber socks.
 Then put on a helmet on your head for safety.

 Mastering the basics:

-- Now this may sound funny, but first you need to learn falling and trust me you will obviously fall while learning hockey and this is one of the best ice hockey tips.
-Question is why you need to learn how to fall.
-The answer is, when you fall with a prepared position, you can reduce the seriousness of your injury.
+- Now, this may sound funny, but first you need to learn falling, and trust me you will obviously fall while learning hockey and this is one of the best ice hockey tips.
+The question is why you need to learn how to fall.
+The answer is, when you fall in a prepared position, you can reduce the seriousness of your injury.
 The less injury you face, the more you can focus on learning.
 So here are some techniques for falling in the right position.

 - Whenever you start feeling like you are falling, bend your knees and shift your body into the dip position (squatting).